modyabhi/BackpackTFClassifiedAutoBump/README.md

 pip install tk
 ```

+* create a new folder
+* download chromedriver
+* download the entire code from this repo
-create a folder and place the [backpack_relist_script.py](https://github.com/modyabhi/BackpackTFClassifiedAutoBump/blob/main/backpack_relist_script.py) into the folder, download the chromedriver and place it in the same folder
+* place both chromedrive & code in the same folder

 ## Running

-run the script from your terminal, it's an infinite loop until you close or break the loop.
+Open up a terminal in the folder where you've saved the code and run the below command:

+`python backpack_relist_script.py`

+### Disclaimer

+I take no responsibility if you get banned from backpack.tf or incur any form of loss due to running this script.
+Please visit backpack.tf TOS to ensure you are not in violation.